ML.

 }

-We also use Map and Set in problem-solving to decrease time complexity.
+Map and Set are also commonly used in problem-solving to reduce time complexity.

 Related docs: Difference between ( for... in ) and ( for... of ) statements?